What Do Jehovah's Witnesses Believe?

 Apostates are former Jehovah's Witnesses who have left or been excommunicated.
 The organization uses the terms 'disfellowshipped' or 'disassociated' instead of 'excommunicated'.

-Agreement.
-JW's Must Agree With Everything The WT Says.
+4. Agreement.
+JW's Must Agree With Everything The Watchtower Says.

-JW's avoid independent thinking because they believe it is a path that leads to apostasy and excommunication from their church.
+JW's avoid independent thinking because they believe that questioning doctrines leads to apostasy and excommunication from their church.

 JW's must be 'like-minded' and 'speak in agreement'.
-Unity of beliefs and agreeing with all WT doctrines is required.
+Unity of beliefs and agreeing with all Watchtower doctrines is required.
 It is not an option.
 If a JW has nagging doubts or disagrees, they must not talk with anyone about their beliefs, - even closest friends and family members.
-The punishment for challenging WT teachings is disfellowshipping and shunning.

 JW's are not allowed to attend other churches.

-However in 1985 their baptismal vows changed.
-Jehovah's Witnesses must agree that their dedication to Jehovah to do his will, now identifies them as 'one of Jehovah's Witnesses in association with God's spirit-directed organization'.
+Their baptism vows identifies them as 'one of Jehovah's Witnesses in association with God's spirit-directed organization'.
 See Baptism

 Jehovah's Witnesses must not have a blood transfusion even if it might means death for them or a loved one.
 They say the Bible forbids eating blood and eating blood is the same as having a transfusion.
 They believe that a person who tries to save their life will lose it and those who lose their life because they were loyal to Jehovah God will gain everlasting life.